ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin-short.md

 ### ObservableViewModel

-^ - Create Bindable VM properties by extending from Observable interface.
+^ - Create bindable VM properties by extending from Observable interface.

 ---